Practical data science - Amazon announces HyperLogLog

 This week, the folks at Amazon implemented this algorithm and built it directly into Redshift's SQL.
 We're very excited about it.
 We’ve already incorporated the functionality into Looker, and have three customers using it in production.
 If we re-write the computation using the Amazon HLL syntax, it looks like this:

-SELECT DATE_TRUNC('day',event_time), APPROXIMATE COUNT(DISTINCT user_id), APPROXIMATE COUNT(DISTINCT url) FROM weblog GROUP BY 1
+SELECT DATE_TRUNC('day',event_time), APPROXIMATE COUNT(DISTINCT user_id), APPROXIMATE COUNT(DISTINCT url)

 Our initial very simple tests indicate a 5x improvement on a single grouping.
 Performance improvements will vary widely, depending on the number of distinct values, how much you are grouping and how much memory your cluster has.
 In the majority of cases, the result is very fast data exploration for end users over extremely large datasets (multi-billions of rows).